learning-zone/java-basics/multithreading-questions.md

 * Phaser

 #### Q. What is difference between CyclicBarrier and CountDownLatch in Java?
+Both CyclicBarrier and CountDownLatch are used to implement a scenario where one Thread waits for one or more Thread to complete their job before starts processing.
+The differences are:

+**1. Definition**:  CountDownLatch  is a synchronization aid that allows one or more threads to wait until a set of operations being performed in other threads completes.

+CyclicBarrier is a synchronization aid that allows a set of threads to all wait for each other to reach a common barrier point.

+**2. Reusable**: A CountDownLatch is initialized with given count. count reaches zero by calling of countDown() method.
+The count can not be reset.

+CyclicBarrier is used to reset count.
+The barrier is called cyclic because it can be reused after the waiting threads are released (or count  become zero).

 #### Q. What is Semaphore in Java concurrency?
 #### Q. What is FutureTask class?
 #### Q. What is lock striping in concurrent programming?